-The Combined Heat and Power Incentive Program is offered to Ohio commercial, industrial, governmental and institutional customers of FirstEnergy’s Ohio utilities (Ohio Edison, The Illuminating Company, and Toledo Edison).
-The program provides incentives for the design, installation and production of qualified Combined Heat and Power (CHP) projects.
+Ohio commercial, industrial, governmental and institutional customers of FirstEnergy’s Ohio utilities (Ohio Edison, The Illuminating Company and Toledo Edison) may apply for energy efficiency rebate incentives for qualifying Combined Heat and Power (CHP) projects under the Custom Program.

 Eligible CHP projects must meet the following requirements: